 We all know a well-oiled sales and marketing machine can transform our businesses, whether you operate a B2B or B2C — but understanding how to make it work is where most of us get confused.

 If you want to foster a seamless sales and marketing alignment that results in a shorter sales cycle and more revenue for your business, you need a step-by-step approach that takes out all the guesswork and provides a clear path toward success.

 The following is a straightforward framework we teach our clients, and if you use this strategy too, your sales team will walk away knowing exactly what content your marketing team is producing and how to use it.
 In return, they’ll experience a dramatically shorter sales cycle and increase in sales.

-To get your sales and marketing teams working together more efficiently, resulting in a shorter sales cycle and better ROI, you need to:
+To get your sales and marketing teams working together more efficiently, resulting in an improved sales process with a shorter sales cycle and better ROI, you need to: